peri044/STT/README.md

 # Show, Translate and Tell

 This repo contains code for training and evaluation of a multi-task model which performs image captioning, cross modal retrieval and sentence paraphrasing.
+The paper and results can be found at <a href="https://arxiv.org/abs/1903.06275"> Show, Translate and Tell </a>
 The proposed architecture is as shown in the figure
 ![Alt text](figures/stt.PNG?raw=true)